What is a banjo

 It has five strings and an open soundboard, which also has a double rod.
 This stainless steel rod not only provides much needed strength, but also offers a more linear acoustic capability.
 The neck design is of a thin rock design for a very pleasant feel, compensated by a scale of 67.8 cm.

-Its sound quality is superior and, although Deering classifies it as a mid-range instrument, for us it is a transition to the high end.
+Its sound quality is superior and, although Deering classifies it as a mid-range instrument, for us it's a transition to the high end.
 The sustain is quite full-bodied and enveloping, as is the reverb.
-Despite the open back type box, this banyo has a large volume.
+Despite the open back type box, this banjo has a large volume.
 In addition, thanks to the configuration of birch with maple and the animal glue gumming, it has optimal harmonics.

 The sound of the phrases is great and on the higher notes you can feel an explosive punch.
 The arpeggios are an aural delight and the neck design allows for an agile sound for the grooves.

-The Deering Goodtime Banjo is one of the best mid-to-high end options you’ll find on the market.
+The Deering Goodtime Banjo is one of the best mid-to-high end options you'll find on the market.
 We are aware that there are proposals that exceed two thousand euros.
-But this banjo, despite being cheap, has nothing to envy to the more expensive ones that only justify their price for the luxury in many of its components.
+But this banjo, despite being affordable, lacks nothing compared to the more expensive ones that only justify their price for the luxury in many of its components.
 Find the best price at Thomann.

 Other options from this Deering brand include the Deering Goodtime Two Banjo, which has a closed case and overcomes some sound issues.
 The Deering Goodtime Banjo Starter Package is a five-string Goodtime Open Back pack that includes picks, strap, study DVD and protective case.